-9.2.
+10.2.
 Localhost Address Usage

-Last 23 bits of 127/8 for IPv4 and 0:0:0:0:0:0:FFFF:7F00/104 for IPv6 being non-zero is the trigger for responder to embed RX information in the response.
-When initiator is performing only reachability validations to target identifiers, then last 23 bits of the localhost address MUST be zero.
+Last 23 bits of 127/8 for IPv4 and 0:0:0:0:0:0:0:FFFF:7F00/104 for IPv6 being non-zero is the trigger for responder to embed RX information in the response.
+When initiator is performing only reachability validations to target identifiers, then last 23 bits of the localhost address SHOULD be zero.
 This is to ensure unnecessary processing at responder is eliminated.
+However, last 23 bits of the localhost address MAY be set to a non-zero value to traverse specific ECMP path if required.
+Obvious side effect is the additional processing at responder to populate the RX info in response packet.

-10. Scaling Aspect
+11. Scaling Aspect